 1. Your Dog May Not Look Like The Breeds Reported

 Owners may laugh when they get back a report saying their dog has Chihuahua, despite not physically resembling the breed.
 Looks don’t always have much say when it comes to your dog’s genetics.
 In fact, studies have shown that visual identification of breeds in dogs is only accurate about 25% of the time!

 A human child can look more like their grandparents than their parents, and the same can apply towards dogs.
 Dogs may have visual attributes of breeds from more distant relatives.

-Some breeds have physical characteristics that exist as recessive traits, while other breeds have traits that are more dominant.
-Even though your dog may have mostly Yorkshire Terrier in their DNA, your dog could physically look like a totally different breed, even if that breed makes up a small percent of your dog’s DNA compared to the Yorkshire.
+Some breeds have physical characteristics that exist as recessive traits, while other breeds have traits that are dominant.
+Even though your dog may have mostly Yorkshire Terrier in his DNA, he could physically look like a totally different breed, even if that breed makes up a small percent of your dog’s DNA compared to the Yorkshire.